+Make sure to supply your house with the right devices.
+Adequate lighting, a file cabinet, HVAC equipment, hygiene supplies are a must to build comfort in your home office.
 From a cost, availability, and space perspective, you may not be able to have a similar set up at home.
 But make an effort to mimic as much as possible.
 Spending some money on the things you need makes a huge difference in your productivity and mindset.

 You will no longer complain to yourself, saying, “Damn it, working without a large screen is a pain.”